The Modern Sales Closer’s Sales Mantra

 A thoughtful and well-designed sales process, framework, script and presentation customised to suit your ideal client never has to be a forceful process.
 When done well, it is appreciated by the prospective client regardless of whether they are qualified or disqualified.

-The point of qualifying is to determine if you can in fact, help a prospective client with a specific problem or outcome.
+The point of qualifying is to determine if you can, in fact, help a prospective client with a specific problem or outcome.
 Focusing on qualifying rather than helping means you can be more strategic and get them to the result/outcome with less effort and time wasted.

 Disqualifying someone early doesn’t actually mean it’s a bad thing, if they are not the right fit they don’t need to waste time and can continue looking for the right solution somewhere else.
 If they are the right fit but the time or level of commitment isn’t right, you don’t have to go through your entire sales pitch step yet wasting time, energy, money and resources.
-Instead you can disqualify them for now and send them the right information they need, keep in touch and continue the sales presentation when they have moved further along the decision making process and are ready to buy (this is where a good lead nurture strategy can help).
+Instead, you can disqualify them for now and send them the right information they need, keep in touch and continue the sales presentation when they have moved further along the decision-making process and are ready to buy (this is where a good lead nurture strategy can help).

-A professional and dedicated approach to qualifying a prospective client is appreciated by the buyer because it provides clarity, helps them make the right decision, saves everyone time and money.
+A professional and dedicated approach to qualifying a prospective client is appreciated by the buyer because it provides clarity, helps them make the right decision, and saves everyone time and money.

 Don’t Forget the Empathy

-A successful modern sales closer will always take an empathetic approach to sales and their client relationships.
+A successful modern sales closer will always take an empathetic approach to sales and client relationships.
 Every salesperson needs empathy to establish trust and confidence before they can or should attempt to close the sale.
 The sales mantra ‘Always be Qualifying’ works best when done with empathy.